christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 colmap: 3.9 (Commit 2226fa1 on 2023-07-05 with CUDA) <br>
 "{i}" indicates specific directory paths for reference, where you need to install the following three repositories and other resources.
 These paths can be chosen at your discretion, use your own paths instead of {i} and ensure their utilization within the 'configuration_flags.txt' file to configure the settings(following section) <br>
-When running the scripts do not change the contained files within the directories involved because that could cause unwanted problems
+When running the scripts do not change the contained files within the directories involved because that could cause unwanted problems. <br>
+Also this README contains extra information to explain extra programs.
+Please watch out for indications of when to execute something in order to follow the MAIN PIPELINE.<br>
+If you don't see an indication saying that this is not in the MAIN PIPELINE then it belong to it so execute it. <br>

 ## 1.0.1 Install vrg_crop_gen
 Follow the process at https://github.com/VIS4ROB-lab/vrg_crop_gen and install it in a specific directory {1} <br>